 - Studies show that psychological treatment (i.e. relaxation techniques, cognitive-behavioral therapy, biofeedback) for depressive RA patients significantly reduces symptoms of pain.

 Rheumatoid arthritis (RA) doesn’t have to stop you from living your life.
-Although the symptoms of RA can be painful, there are many treatments and therapies to help you take your life back.
+Although the rheumatoid arthritis symptoms can be painful, there are many treatments and therapies to help you take your life back.

 There’s never been a better time in history to treat rheumatoid arthritis.
 Treatment and management options have improved drastically.